 - Lymphocytes.
 Lymphocytes have a large, dark purple nucleus that occupies most of the cell volume; they tend to take up residence in lymphatic tissues, where they play an important role in the immune response.

 - Monocytes.
 Monocytes are the largest of the WBCs; when they migrate into the tissues, they transform into macrophages with huge appetites; macrophages are very important in fighting chronic infections.

 - Platelets.
 Platelets are not cells in the strict sense; they are fragments of bizarre multinucleate cells called megakaryocytes, which pinch off thousands of anucleate platelet “pieces” that quickly seal themselves off from surrounding fluids; platelets are needed for the clotting process that occurs in plasma when blood vessels are ruptured or broken.

 Blood cell formation, or hematopoiesis, occurs in red bone marrow, or myeloid tissue.

-- Hemocystoblast.
-All the formed elements arise from a common type of stem cell, the hematocystoblast.
+- Hemocytoblast.
+All the formed elements arise from a common type of stem cell, the hemocytoblast.

-- Descendants of hemocystoblasts.
-The hemocystoblast forms two types of descendants- the lymphoid stem cell, which produces lymphocytes, and the myeloid stem cell, which can produce all other classes of formed elements.
+- Descendants of hemocytoblasts.
+The hemocytoblast forms two types of descendants- the lymphoid stem cell, which produces lymphocytes, and the myeloid stem cell, which can produce all other classes of formed elements.